jdnl/terraform-up-and-running/README.md

 1. Navigate to the chapter directory you want to study.
 2. Review the code and run the examples as described in the book.
+3. If you see a _providers.tf file, be sure to run LocalStack `docker run -p 4566:4566 localstack/localstack`.